cavo789/marknotes/readme.md

 ## 6. :hammer: Configuration

-Marknotes will fit yours needs, without any exceptions : you can change everything by overwriting the [settings.json](https://github.com/cavo789/marknotes/blob/master/src/settings.json.dist) file.
+Marknotes will fit yours needs, without any exceptions: you can change everything by overwriting the [settings.json](https://github.com/cavo789/marknotes/blob/master/src/settings.json.dist) file.

-Every settings are indeed stored as a value-key entry in the [settings.json](https://github.com/cavo789/marknotes/blob/master/src/settings.json.dist) file.
+Every setting are indeed stored as a value-key entry in the [settings.json](https://github.com/cavo789/marknotes/blob/master/src/settings.json.dist) file.

 The master file is called `settings.json.dist` and is stored in the root folder of marknotes.
-That file is part of the repository so ... don't change it (because on the next update of marknotes, settings.json.dist will be replaced by a fresh copy).
+That file is part of the repository so **don't change it** (because on the next update of marknotes, settings.json.dist will be replaced by a fresh copy).

-**Don't update it but copy it !** Duplicate the `settings.json.dist` file and name the new one `settings.json`.
+Marknotes has a `Settings` screen built-in: through the interface you'll be able to update more than 250 settings easily.
+Use the interface, don't modify the file manually.

 Marknotes will always first read `settings.json.dist` and, only then, if a file called `settings.json` exists, will load that second file.
-In other words : marknotes will read his default settings and will load yours then.
+In other words: marknotes will read his default settings and will load yours then.
 So, yours will overwrite the default one.

 In fact, the `settings.json` shouldn't be a full copy of `settings.json.dist` but, it's the best approach, should only contain the updated value.

-For instance, if you wish to change the value of the `site_name` property, your settings.json should (can) only contains this :
+For instance, if you wish to change the value of the `site_name` property, your settings.json should (can) only contains this:

 ```json
 {